 May December (2023)

 may decemberContinuing a recent string of watching movies that I knew almost nothing about before my viewing (the underrated Saltburn and the mystifying Infinity Pool being the two most recent), Todd Haynes’s (CarolDark WatersMay December rewarded me with an experience I won’t soon forget.
 First and foremost, watching this film is somewhat disturbing, making the viewer frequently feel uncomfortable.
-While not for everyone, this harrowing portrayal is a diligent, albeit flawed, portrayal of a family after the fallout of a story that was so taboo that it was the cover story for tabloid magazines across the country.
+While not for everyone, this harrowing portrayal is a diligent, albeit flawed, account of a family after the fallout from a story so taboo that it was the cover story for tabloid magazines across the country.

 Natalie Portman (Black SwanJackie) stars as Elizabeth, a well-known actress who is looking to expand the limited range her career has previously afforded her by portraying the role of Gracie (Julianne Moore – The HoursStill Alice) in an upcoming independent based upon the story movie of a period of three year period of her and her husband, Georgie’s (Charles Melton – CW’s Riverdale, Bad Boys For Life) life.
 What is so remarkable about Gracie and Georgie’s story?